Saturday, April 19, 2025

 Chesapeake

 I weighed anchor at 8:30’wanting to get a free dock at Great Bridge.
-It was only 15 miles but there were three bridges that I had to wait for.
+It was only 15 miles, but I had to wait for three bridges.
 I got a dock and docked BELLUM at 12:15.

 Went to explore Norfolk, very much a Navy town.
-I hopped on a city bus for $2.25 for a daily pass (senior rate) an toured around.
-Unfortunately my phone battery was low and the backup battery I brought along was dead.
-Eventually I got back to the boat and did some shopping for nes USB cables, bought more Ramen, and some brandy and vermouth.
+I hopped on a city bus for $2.25 for a daily pass (senior rate) and toured around.
+Unfortunately, my phone battery was low, and the backup battery I brought along was dead.
+Eventually, I got back to the boat and did some shopping for new USB cables, bought more Ramen, and some brandy and vermouth.

-I decided to stay an extra day to visit the USS Wisconsin at the Nauticus center.
-It was quite interesting.
+I decided to stay an extra day to visit the USS Wisconsin at the Nauticus Center.
+It was interesting.

 Tuesday, April 15, 2025